avli/clojureVSCode/README.md

                       [cljfmt "0.5.7"]]}}
 ```

-Alternetively, you can put the code above to your project `project.clj` file.
+Alternatively, you can put the code above to your project `project.clj` file.

 ## Contributed Configuration